Overview|Consulting & Resource Hub | DCOs & Care Coordination|Getting Paid as a CCBHC|Guidance Documents

-CCBHCs were created through Section 223 of the Protecting Access to Medicare Act (PAMA), which established a demonstration program based on the Excellence in Mental Health Act.
-The Excellence in Mental Health Act demonstration program – also known as the Excellence Act or the Section 223 demonstration program – is a two-year, 8-state initiative to expand Americans’ access to mental health and addiction care in community-based settings.
+Certified Community Behavioral Health Clinics (CCBHCs) were created through Section 223 of the Protecting Access to Medicare Act (PAMA), which established a demonstration program based on the Excellence in Mental Health Act.
+The Excellence in Mental Health Act demonstration program – also known as the Excellence Act or the Section 223 demonstration program – is an initiative to expand Americans’ access to mental health and addiction care in community-based settings.

-The Excellence Act established a federal definition and criteria for Certified Community Behavioral Health Clinics (CCBHCs) and stipulated that CCBHCs may receive an enhanced Medicaid reimbursement rate based on their anticipated costs of care.
+The Excellence Act established a federal definition and criteria for CCBHCs and stipulated that they may receive an enhanced Medicaid reimbursement rate based on their anticipated costs of care.
 CCBHCs are responsible for directly providing (or contracting with partner organizations to provide) nine required types of services:

-- Screening, assessment and diagnosis including risk assessment*
+- Screening, assessment and diagnosis, including risk assessment

 - Outpatient mental health and substance use services

 - Primary care screening and monitoring of key health indicators/health risk

 - Targeted case management

 - Intensive, community-based mental health care for members of the armed forces and veterans

 CCBHCs must also meet requirements related to quality reporting, governance, staffing, access to care and care coordination.
 In return, they receive a Medicaid payment rate based on their anticipated costs of expanding services to meet the need in their communities.

 Where Are We Now?

 Click the image above to read our CCHBC impact report.